 Office: MEYR 549E

-- CHEM 470: Toxicological Chemistry - This course covers chemical, biochemical and to some extent biological aspects of toxicology, the science of poisons.
+- CHEM 470: Toxicological Chemistry – This course covers chemical, biochemical and to some extent biological aspects of toxicology, the science of poisons.
 Emphasis changes during the semester from the bigger picture of various organs that are frequent targets of toxins and why this is so, to very molecular aspects of classes of toxins.
 The text is heavily supplemented by readings in the primary literature, with which students become very familiar as the semester progress.
-In spite of what the catalogue says, the only pre-requisite is completion of CHEM 352, it is suggested with a B or better.
+In spite of what the catalog says, the only pre-requisite is completion of CHEM 352, it is suggested with a B or better.

 - CHEM 351: Organic Chemistry I